 My thoughts prior to making this dish: If I roast the carrots and slather them in a creamy, cheesy sauce, maybe I’ll have a chance of winning this veggie versus kid battle.
-And while we’re at it, I might as well throw in some broccoli and cauliflower, the king and queen of veggies that were meant to be soaked in a cheese sauce.
+And while we’re at it, I might as well throw in some broccoli and cauliflower.
+The king and queen of veggies (in my opinion) that were meant to be soaked in a cheese sauce.

 Now that the vegetables are roasted, you need to do something quick before you start popping them into your mouth like potato chips.
 But it’s all good because while they were crisping up in the oven, you were making the easy homemade cheese sauce.
 At this point, it’s time to put these two loves together and make an amazing casserole.
 Top with breadcrumbs to give this gratin an extra bit of crunchy texture in every bite.